What Kind of Shotgun Do I Need for Waterfowl Hunting?

 Modern pump and semi-automatic shotguns—especially ones made for duck and geese hunting—are made with metals and chokes that can stand up to steel shot (which is harder than lead).

 Recoil is the unavoidable byproduct of firing a shotgun.
 Regardless of what gunsmiths say or gunshops tell you, there are only two ways to deal with it: First, you can increase the weight of your gun.
-The heavier a gun is, the less recoil you’ll feel.
+The heavier the gun, the less recoil you’ll feel.
 Second, you can add a recoil pad or use a gun with some kind of recoil-absorbing system.

-For a lot of duck and goose hunting, you’ll use shotgun shells loaded with 1 ¼ ounces of shot or more.
+For a lot of duck and goose hunting, you’ll use shotgun shells loaded with 1¼ ounces of shot or more.
 These loads generate a lot of recoil.
-To make their recoil bearable, you’ll want to use a shotgun that weighs at least 7 pounds.
-If you plan to shoot heavy loads often, close to 8 pounds is better.
+To make their recoil bearable, you’ll want to use a shotgun that weighs at least seven pounds.
+If you plan to shoot heavy loads often, close to eight pounds is better.

-Semi-automatic shotguns recycle some of force that generates recoil and use it to reload and cock the shotgun.
+Semi-automatic shotguns recycle some of the force that generates recoil and use it to reload and cock the shotgun.
 The mechanics to do this tend to make these guns heavier, too.
-This cut down on how much recoil you feel and makes semi autos more comfortable with heavy loads.
+This cuts down on how much recoil you feel and makes semi-autos more comfortable with heavy loads.

-Along with corrosions resistance, an ideal duck gun also features studs for sling swivels and a sling.
-This lets you throw you shotgun over your shoulder and makes it easier to lug it from your truck to the blind.
+Along with corrosion resistance, an ideal duck gun also features studs for sling swivels and a sling.
+This lets you throw your shotgun over your shoulder and makes it easier to lug it from your truck to the blind.

-Rounding things off, a matte finish on all metal parts is the final thing your dream duck gun should have.
-Shiny, blue barrels and trigger guards look nice.
-But to sharp eyed ducks and geese, they look like a good reason to stay away from your blind.
+Rounding things off, a matte finish on all metal parts is the final feature your dream waterfowl gun should have.
+Shiny blue barrels and trigger guards look nice.
+But to sharp-eyed ducks and geese, they look like a good reason to stay away from your blind.
 Matte finishes eliminate this problem and increase the chances you’ll have a successful day.

 Shop For Shotguns In The Orvis Gun Room